gabrielf/npm-pack-bug/README.md

 The bug seems to be related to the precense or absence of the .gitignore and .npmignore file and/or the precense of the files attribute in package.json

+To avoid the bug (at least for this repo) just add an empty .npmignore file.
+This is OK since we've specified the files that should go into the package in package.json => files.
+We don't need to also specify what we don't want in .npmignore